vmchale/archive-backpack/hstar/man/MANPAGE.md

 **sanitize** - Convert a tarball to a pax-compatible archive.
 This reads the whole file into memory.

+**repack** - Convert from one archive format to another.
+This reads the whole file into memory.

 # OPTIONS

 **-h** **-\-help**